edx/load-tests/README.md

 How to use:
 multimech-run lms/ username password org coursename runtime
 Example:
 multimech-run lms/ test@edx.org test MITx 6.00x 2013_Spring

+Requirements:
+Mechanize
+matplotlib (if you wish to plot the results)
+Multi-mechanize